import matplotlib

 Model structure of AR(1)#

-• Larger value of \(\phi\) indicates a long-memory random process
+Larger value of \(\phi\) indicates a longer-memory random process.

 Later in this section we will see how the coefficient \(\phi\) can be estimated.